furrea/furrea.github.io/README.md

 5. Choose "main" branch and "/ (root)" folder
 6. Click "Save"

-Your site will be available at: `https://yourusername.github.io/repository-name`
+Your site will be available at: `https://fernandaurrea.com`

 ## Custom Domain Setup

-To use your custom domain with GitHub Pages:

-1. Add a `CNAME` file to your repository root with your domain name
+Your custom domain `fernandaurrea.com` is already configured!
+Here's what you need to do:

+### DNS Configuration
-2. Configure your domain's DNS settings:
+Configure your domain's DNS settings with your domain provider:

+**Option 1: CNAME Record (Recommended)**
-   - Add a CNAME record pointing to `yourusername.github.io`
+- Add a CNAME record: `www` → `furrea.github.io`

+**Option 2: A Records**
-   - Or add A records pointing to GitHub's IP addresses:
+- Add A records pointing to GitHub's IP addresses:
-     - 185.199.108.153
+  - `185.199.108.153`
-     - 185.199.109.153
+  - `185.199.109.153`
-     - 185.199.110.153
+  - `185.199.110.153`
-     - 185.199.111.153
+  - `185.199.111.153`

+### GitHub Pages Settings
+1. Go to your repository Settings → Pages
+2. Under "Custom domain", enter: `fernandaurrea.com`
-3. Enable "Enforce HTTPS" in your repository's Pages settings
+3. Check "Enforce HTTPS" (this will be available after DNS propagation)
+4. The CNAME file is already included in your repository

 ## File Structure